 CK Public Health is following the lead of the Ontario Ministry of Health, Public Health Ontario, and the Public Health Agency of Canada in responding to the Wuhan coronavirus.
 CK Public Health has a strong partnership with local hospitals that have put measures in place to screen individuals who are suspected of being infected by the Wuhan coronavirus.
-Please read signs and follow all instructions when visiting a hospital.
+Please read the signs and follow all instructions when visiting a hospital.

 Recommendations to Residents of Chatham-Kent

 To reduce exposure to and transmission of a range of illnesses, including coronaviruses, CK Public Health advises Chatham-Kent residents to: